konahart/Stranger-Things-SparkCore/_posts/2016-11-19-setup-instructions.md

 ### Hardware:
  - Lights
  - Power supply for lights
- - Lights to power supply
- - Jack adapters
+ - Power supply jack adapters for lights
+ - Microcontroller (Spark Core/Photon)
- - Spark Core Power supply for Spark Core
+ - Power supply for microcontroller

+For more detail about what hardware to get, see the [Parts Guide](/2016/12/01/parts-guide/).
+For this tutorial, I will assume you are using a Spark Core/Photon.
+You may need to adjust some steps to set up other types of microcontrollers.

 ### Miscellaneous Materials:
 - Black paper for letters (I used 13 9”x12” sheets)
 - Scissors for cutting out letters and/or stripping wires
 - Glasses screwdriver or small screwdriver
-- Materials for mounting letters and lights (I used painter’s tape)
+- Materials for mounting letters and lights (I used painter's tape)
 - 22 AWG wire (optional)
 - Extension cord with multiple outlets (optional)